RJColeman/dvnosqli/README.md

 # Notes on docker compoase

-Because docker compose v1 (written in python) and docker compose v2 (written in go) use _ or - respectively when naming networks, you may need to run the docker-compose command with `-- compatibility' flag as this project depends on the _ (underscore) in network names.
+Because [docker compose v1 (written in python) and docker compose v2 (written in go) use _ or - respectively](https://stackoverflow.com/questions/69464001/docker-compose-container-name-use-dash-instead-of-underscore) when naming networks, I've included the  `-- compatibility` flag in the docker compose up command because this project depends on the _ (underscore) in network names.

 # Solutions